BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Exploratory Study with End-Users

 \subsection{Method}

 The study consisted of three environment composition tasks using \SystemName and a post-task discussion.
-In the first two tasks, we gradually taught participants to use \SystemName's composition techniques and asked them to assess the quality of example environments in a semi-structured interview portion.
-Tasks 1 and 2 served as training for Task 3, where the participants composed a series of video-conferencing environments for a multi-step scenario.
+In the first two tasks, we introduced participants to \SystemName's \textit{inpainting} and \textit{image-to-image} techniques, teaching them to generate environments based on pre-defined prompts and assess the quality in a semi-structured interview portion.
+This served as training for Task 3, where participants combined \SystemName's composition tools to create a series of environments for a research meeting scenario.

-\textbf{Set-up:} We hosted \SystemName on a local machine and gave participants remote control via Microsoft Teams screen-sharing to complete the tasks.
+\textbf{Set-up:} We hosted \SystemName on a local machine and gave participants remote control via Microsoft Teams screen-sharing.
 For all tasks, we used pre-recorded videos to represent different users (simulated as NDI streams via the OBS Studio NDI Integration Tools\footnote{\textbf{OBS Studio NDI Integration Tools:} https://obsproject.com/forum/resources/obs-ndi-newtek-ndi\texttrademark-integration-into-obs-studio.528/}), in order to achieve relatively consistent environment generations across participants.
-We used a combination of real physical environments and virtual backgrounds to represent a diverse range of environments.
+We used a combination of real physical locations and virtual backgrounds to represent a diverse range of image priors.
 For Task 3, we integrated participants' webcam feeds into \SystemName so they could experience being immersed in different environments.

 \textbf{Task 1: Walkthrough \& Comparison of Inpainting Techniques} \textit{(10 min)}.
 First, we explored blended environment designs for a \textit{Vacation Planning} scenario, where two friends are planning a trip to Paris and generate meeting spaces to reflect landmarks they want to visit.
-We chose this scenario to teach participants how even basic input (i.e., providing prompts, changing the position and scale of the image priors) can be used to steer the environment generation via \SystemName's \textit{inpainting} techniques.
-After the facilitator demonstrated a few prompts, we asked participants to experiment with different prompts and layouts.
+The facilitator illustrated how even basic input (i.e., providing prompts, changing the position and scale of the image priors) can be used to steer the environment generation via \SystemName's \textit{inpainting} techniques.
+Afterwards, we asked participants to experiment with different prompts and layouts.

-We then showed participants three environments that preserved the users' webcam backgrounds to varying degrees (Fig.~\ref{fig:task1-envs}).
+We then showed participants three environments that preserved varying degrees of users' video backgrounds (Fig.~\ref{fig:task1-envs}).
 We asked participants to comment on which examples, if any, they could envision using for the \textit{Vacation Planning} scenario with minimal changes.
 For the environments they could not envision using, we asked them to explain 1-2 key issues.